 There are a number of ways to go about it, and they’re all easy and free, including free images, if needed:

-Take your own high-quality photo or photos and upload them to Adobe Creative Cloud Express’s free banner templates for LinkedIn app.
+- Take your own high-quality photo or photos and upload them to Adobe Express’s free banner templates for the LinkedIn app.

-Select from relevant free stock images, then upload them to Creative Cloud Express’s free banner templates for LinkedIn app.
+- Select relevant free stock images, then upload them to Adobe Express’s free banner templates for the LinkedIn app.

-How to change your LinkedIn background photo in 5 easy steps.
+How to change your LinkedIn background photo in 5 steps

 LinkedIn makes it easy to upload your own background photo.
 Just follow their easy instructions, starting from your profile page: